beverage/language-quiz-service/README.md

 # OpenAI Language Quiz Generator

-A tool to provide quizzing material for a variety of French language features, and provide feedback for its learnings.
+A tool to provide quizzing material for a variety of French language features, and provide feedback for its learners.
 What is seen here is it in its command-line application form, but what is within can be consumed by client applications later after further refinement.

 ![Example](docs/example.gif)
 > This example is highly rate-limited and with randomised features.